Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 • Cosmetic parts like shelves and door seals are not covered

-• Specialty fridges (wine coolers, kegerators) may require add-ons
+• Specialty fridges (wine coolers, kegerators) require add-ons or aren't covered

 Pincher's Pro Tip

-Upgrade your plan tier to get ice maker and dispenser coverage included.
-Mid-tier and premium plans from most providers add these for just a few dollars more per month — far cheaper than a $300+ ice maker repair.
+Upgrade your plan tier to get full ice maker and dispenser coverage.
+Moving from AHS ShieldGold ($2,000 cap) to ShieldPlatinum ($4,000 cap) is just a few dollars more per month, far cheaper than a $300+ ice maker repair or a $975 compressor replacement that exceeds your cap.

 Standard vs. Built-In Refrigerator Coverage

 Many homeowners with premium built-in refrigerators wonder whether their higher-value appliance gets proportionally better coverage.
-The short answer: built-in units are covered under standard appliance plans, but limits don't automatically scale with the appliance's price tag.
+The short answer: built-in units are covered under standard appliance plans, but per-claim limits don't automatically scale with the appliance's price tag.
+In fact, industry reviewers note that many standard plans won't cover true high-end built-in fridges like Sub-Zero unless the contract specifically names them.

 Standard Refrigerator